Record low number of unhealthy air days reported in Massachusetts

 “I have fibrosis of the lungs and that’s really not good and especially with all people with lung problems,” said Ann Ejsmont of Chicopee.

-Over the years the state has taken measure to reduce emissions.
-The ongoing coronavirus pandemic this year also likely played a roll with fewer people driving due to restrictions and many businesses that were forced to close.
+Over the years the state has taken measures to reduce emissions.
+The ongoing coronavirus pandemic this year also likely played a role with fewer people driving due to restrictions and many businesses that were forced to close.